 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The school district has incurred deferred outflows which are presented as deferred outflows related to pensions, deferred outflows related to OPEB, and deferred outflows related to refunding bonds.
+The district reports \$22,560,984 of deferred outflows related to its pension plan and \$1,222,299 related to its OPEB plan.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The school district has incurred deferred inflows which are presented as deferred inflows related to pensions and deferred inflows related to OPEB.
-The school district has also incurred a deferred inflow which is related to Sixteenth Section lease receivables.
+The district reports \$101,429 of deferred inflows related to its pension plan, \$1,705,068 related to its OPEB plan and \$118,909 related to sixteenth section lease receivables.

-See Note 6, Note 8, Note 9, and Note 16 for further details.
+See Note 16 for further details.